fghaas/froscon2020/markdown/video.md

 technology you’re using.
 Could be Zoom, Google Hangouts, BlueJeans, Jitsi, whatever.

+And I’d like to address this specifically, given the fact that in the current pandemic the use of video calls appears to have skyrocketed.

 #### Motivation for video calls <!-- .element class="hidden" -->

 The only reason to use **video calls** is to be able
 to **pick up on nontextual and nonverbal cues.**

+Seriously, that’s the **only** reason. <!-- .element class="fragment" -->

 <!-- Note -->
 There’s a very good reason to use video calls: they give you the